ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 #### Invoke the main method when this file is executed from the terminal

 The main function titled `start_active_players_lite` will be ran from the terminal if the file name typed appropriately matches the file name.
 In the shell, terminal, or command prompt, the command `ruby 'Start_Them'.rb` would be entered.
-The code script would run from there, assuming that the command was called from the proper directory (folder path).
+The code would run from there, assuming that the command was called from the proper directory (folder path).

+My command prompt looks like this when I run this script: `~\Desktop\YahooFantasyBasketballScript\Benching_Procedure` and I would input `ruby 'Start_Them'.rb` on the side of that path.
+Some level of navigating the terminal with the command `cd` (cd: change directory aka change folder) and autocompleting folder names with the `tab` key will be tremendously helpful at this point.
+More to the point, if someone made a new folder on their desktop titled `foo` and dragged and dropped `Start_Them.rb` into it, then the path would reflect that directory (aka folder) accordingly like so: `~\Desktop\foo\` followed by typing in `ruby 'Start_Them.rb'`.
+You'll get the hang of it, no worries!

-To clarify, the only function being ran will be the `start_active_players_lite` function, which inherently calls the helper functions step by step.
+To clarify the order of operations behind the curtain, the only function being ran will be the `start_active_players_lite` function, which inherently calls the helper functions step by step.
 The functions are defined first, and then they are called; the body of a function does not run upon being declared.

 ```ruby
 if __FILE__ == $PROGRAM_NAME